06 May 2016

 The woodcut was made in 1568, when I was eighteen.

-But even if you’re not into Homeric feats of poetic memorization, these dice are such beguiling objets.
+Even if you’re not into Homeric feats of poetic memorisation, the dice are such beguiling objets.
 I bet they feel great to hold, especially the metal ones.
 They’ve got size, heft.
-Keep one on your desk, with a copy of the sonnets.
+Keep one on your desk with a copy of the sonnets.
 (Wrong name’s on that cover.
 I’m used to it.)
-Have a few minutes while you’re in a hold queue for customer support?
+Do you have a few minutes while you’re in a hold queue for customer support?
 Roll the die, see which one you get.
 Read it.
 Learn something.
 Feel something.

-I’m not as materially acquisitive as I used to be, but ’sblood I’d love to own one of these.
+I’m not as materially acquisitive as I used to be, but ’sblood I’d love to own that bronze die.
 I’d probably have to sell another manor.
 I’ve always had excellent taste, which doesn’t come cheap.

 My birthday will be rolling around again, next 12 April. #Oxford467.
 That’s called a hint.